wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 1. Create a custom alert target whose trigger is set to **Alert Has No Data**.
 2. Create the alert with **Condition** set to `ts(my.metric)`, and **Alert Target** set to the custom target.

-If both time series stop reporting, the alert does not actually fire, but enters a NO DATA state instead.
-The custom alert target causes this state to trigger a notification.
+If both time series stop reporting, the alert does not fire, but enters a NO DATA state.
+As a result, we send a notification to the custom alert target.

 ## Alerting on Missing Data in Individual Time Series

-You can configure an alert to fire when at least one individual time series in a group stops reporting data.
+You can configure an alert to fire when at least one time series in a group stops reporting.
 To do so, you set up an alert condition that detects missing data in the specified time series as follows:
 * Use the [`mcount()`](ts_mcount.html) function to measure the number of reported data points, relative to a chosen time window.
 * Compare the count to 0 (or some other threshold).

 The `mcount()` function updates its count continuously by shifting the time window forward in time and then counting the number of data points that were reported in the now re-positioned window.
-The process of returning an updated "moving count" is repeated once a second, regardless of how frequently the time series reports its data points.
+The process of returning an updated moving count is repeated once a second, regardless of how frequently the time series reports its data points.

 **Example**

-Suppose you are collecting a metric `my.metric` from each of 4 services that are running on different host machines (`app-1`, `app-2`, `app-4`, `app-4`).
+Suppose you are collecting a metric `my.metric` from each of 4 services that are running on different host machines (`app-1`, `app-2`, `app-3`, `app-4`).
 You want to know if any one of these hosts fails, even if the services on the other hosts keep reporting data.
 To accomplish this, you create an alert with an alert condition such as the following:

 ```
 mcount(3m, ts(my.metric)) = 0